RLarson92/UrbanSmammalCommunity/README.md

 **.functions/wide_to_stacked.R:** Function to convert a wide-format data frame (i.e., one site per row with one column for each observation) into a stacked format data frame (one observation per row, with sites/seasons/etc. "stacked" on top of each other).
 Modified from code in [a vignette for the `umbs` R package](github.com/kenkellner/umbs/blob/master/vignettes/random-effects.Rmd).

 **.functions/wideObs_to_stacked.R:** Function script to convert observation-level covariate data from a wide format to a 'stacked' format.
 Different from `wide_to_stacked.R` in that it does not add a 'Species' column to the resulting dataframe.
 Modified from code in [a vignette for the `umbs` R package](github.com/kenkellner/umbs/blob/master/vignettes/random-effects.Rmd).

+<h3>landscapes</h3>

+There is 1 subfolder and 1 file in this folder.
+The contents of this folder are for creating the contagion index values for each site (see the manuscript for more details).

+**./landscapes/connectivity.R:** R script for calculating habitat fragmentation (i.e., contagion index) for each trapping plot

+<h3>landscapes/tiffs</h3>

+This subfolder contains `.tif` files of the land cover of each small mammal trapping plot.
+There are 45 files in here, so I'm not going to list them all, but they are named after their site number: e.g., `1.tif`, `124.tif`, etc.